Whowong/CHH/GitLab/README.md

 ## 9. How to Create Kubernetes Cluster and Install Prometheus (Optional going forward as this requires Google Cloud or Amazon Cloud account)

+Overview: So far everything we have built was done with manual scripting and creating the pipeline by hand.
+Lets take another aproach by leveraging GitLabs integration with Google Kubernetes Engine and see how quick we can spin up our infrastructure and pipeline.

 9.1	Go to Infrastructure/Kubernetes

 9.2	Click on “Connect cluster with certificate”